cloudfoundation-community/cloudfoundation.org/docs/maturity-model/cost-management/monthly-cloud-project-carbon-footprint-report.md

 Treat “cost to the budget” and “cost to the environment” as equally important to raise stakeholder awareness.
 Build on [Monthly Cloud Project Billing Report](/maturity-model/cost-management/monthly-cloud-project-billing-report.md)

-### Build on established public cloud carbon reporting
+### Build on Established Public Cloud Carbon Reporting

 - e.g. Google Cloud Carbon Footprint